How to Prevent Drug Addiction

 We already know that one of the biggest causes of addiction is genetics.
 But did you know previous traumas can play a major role in the development of addiction?
 Notably, if a person experiences childhood trauma.

 One study even found that specific types of trauma are associated with addiction to specific substances.
-For example, people that experienced sexual abuse in childhood were more likely to develop an addiction to cocaine or marijuana. ⁶
+For example, people who experienced sexual abuse in childhood were more likely to develop an addiction to cocaine or marijuana. ⁶

 As you go about therapy, it’s important to identify previous struggles.
 While these may be difficult to talk about, they may also be the only thing blocking you from recovery.